World markets mixed after S&P 500 ends worst year since 2008

 The S&P 500 fell 0.3%.
 It posted a 5.9% loss for the month of December and a 19.4% decline in 2022, or 18.1%, including dividends.

-That’s just its third annual decline since the financial crisis 14 years ago and a painful reversal for investors after the S&P 500 notched a gain of nearly 27% in 2021.
+That’s just its third annual decline since the financial crisis of 2008 when the S&P 500 plunged 38.49%, and a painful reversal for investors after the S&P 500 notched a gain of nearly 27% in 2021.
 All told, the index lost $8.2 trillion in value, according to S&P Dow Jones Indices.

 The Dow dropped 0.2% on Friday while the Nasdaq slipped 0.1%.
 The Russell 2000 shed 0.3%.